me-box/lib-go-databox/README.md

     Observe(dataSourceID string) (<-chan []byte, error)
     // registerDatasource is used by apps and drivers to register data sources in stores they own.
     RegisterDatasource(metadata DataSourceMetadata) error
+    // GetDatasourceCatalogue is used by drivers to get a list of registered data sources in stores they own.
+    GetDatasourceCatalogue() ([]byte, error)
 }
 ```